tendermint/tendermint/docs/rfc/rfc-015-abci++-tx-mutation.md

 ## Abstract

-The specification of ABCI++ details a mechanism for proposers to replace transactions in the proposed block.
-This scheme requires the proposer to construct new transactions and mark these new transactions as replacing other removed transactions.
-The specification is ambiguous as to how the replacement may be communicated to peer nodes.
+A previous version of the ABCI++ specification detailed a mechanism for proposers to replace transactions in the proposed block.
+This scheme required the proposer to construct new transactions and mark these new transactions as replacing other removed transactions.
+The specification was ambiguous as to how the replacement may be communicated to peer nodes.
 This RFC discusses issues with this mechanism and possible solutions.

 ## Background

 ### What is the proposed change?

-The ABCI++ specification proposes mechanisms for adding, removing, and replacing transactions in a proposed block.
-To replace a transaction, the application running `ProcessProposal` can mark a transaction as replaced by other application-supplied transactions by returning a new transaction marked with the `ADDED` flag setting the `new_hashes` field of the removed transaction to contain the list of transaction hashes that replace it.
-In the current specification for ABCI++, the full use of the `new_hashes` field is left somewhat ambiguous.
+A previous version of the ABCI++ specification proposed mechanisms for adding, removing, and replacing transactions in a proposed block.
+To replace a transaction, the application running `ProcessProposal` could mark a transaction as replaced by other application-supplied transactions by returning a new transaction marked with the `ADDED` flag setting the `new_hashes` field of the removed transaction to contain the list of transaction hashes that replace it.
+In that previous specification for ABCI++, the full use of the `new_hashes` field is left somewhat ambiguous.
 At present, these hashes are not gossiped and are not eventually included in the block to signal replacement to other nodes.
-The specification does indicate that the transactions specified in the `new_hashes` field will be removed from the mempool but it's not clear how peer nodes will learn about them.
+The specification did indicate that the transactions specified in the `new_hashes` field will be removed from the mempool but it's not clear how peer nodes will learn about them.